 Flowers and other beatification.
 You may like to make your creek bed look as naturally as possible by adding flowers.
 However, you need to have enough space for this to be achieved.
 If you are creative, you can easily maximize whatever space you have.

 Avoid soil erosion.
 One of the problems of dry creek beds is soil erosion, but you can prevent this before finishing with your final product.
 When designing, make sure the stones are placed higher than the level of the water passage.
 You can also use a strawberry begonia to soften the area where the rock and soil meet so that there will free flow of water.

 Here, the first step is to map out the route of your feature as you can see in this picture.
 You can use paint to draw the path of the creek bed.
 Curve the path instead of creating straight lines so that it can look as natural as possible.

-Before filling with gravel, use a weed fabric on the trench and spread it around the creek.
+Before filling with gravel, use a weed fabric or landscape fabric on the trench and spread it around the creek.
 This will prevent weeds from growing inside and beside the creek bed later on.
 When you are done with that, fill it with gravel.

 The next step is to tile the gravel with sand and pea gravel.
 You should use this mixture in such a way that it covers the sides, and additionally it goes over the creek.
 This should be done so that the grass cover is completely hidden from view and the gravel is invisible too.